On elliptic and quasiregularly elliptic manifolds: Introduction

 Note that this is not a complete classification of which $4$-manifolds are quasiregularly elliptic, since quasiregular ellipticity is only known to be invariant up to PL homeomorphism.
-Some of the manifolds above are known to admit exotic smooth (and therefore PL) structures \cite{AP1,AP2}; it is not known whether any such exotic $4$-manifolds are quasiregularly elliptic. \end{itemize} In higher dimensions, it is known that $\CC P^n$ is quasiregularly elliptic, as shown in Prywes's dissertation \cite[Prop.~4.1.3]{PryTh}.
+Some of the manifolds above are known to admit exotic smooth (and therefore PL) structures \cite{AP1,AP2}; it is not known whether any such exotic $4$-manifolds are quasiregularly elliptic.\footnote{Recent progress in resolving this has been made in a preprint by Bais, Piergallini and Zuddas \cite{BPZ}.
+They show that such manifolds admit a branched covering by $T^4$ if they have a handle decomposition without $1$- or $3$-handles.
+Whether such a decomposition exists for all closed simply connected $4$-manifolds is an open question \cite[Problem 4.18]{Kirby}, though counterexamples for compact manifolds with boundary were given by Hayden and Piccirillo \cite[Cor.~A.2]{HayPic}.} \end{itemize} In higher dimensions, it is known that $\CC P^n$ is quasiregularly elliptic, as shown by Luisto and Prywes \cite[Theorem 1.3]{LuPr}.